rtyler/brokenco.de/_posts/2026-03-02-copyright-ai.md

 > "Contributor" shall mean Licensor and any individual or Legal Entity on behalf of whom a Contribution has been received by Licensor and subsequently incorporated within the Work.

-I am no lawyer but I do have a reading comprehension of at least a 12th grade level.
+I am no lawyer but I do have at least a 12th grade reading comprehension level.

 If AI-generated works are not copyrightable, then it is not possible for somebody to _license_ under any open source license, much less assert via DCO that they are able to do so.

+Again, this is a big deal.

+From the Congressional Research report

+> The AI Guidance states that authors may claim copyright protection only “for
+> their own contributions” to such works, and they must identify and disclaim
+> AI-generated parts of the works when applying to register their copyright.

-This is pretty massive, and I don't see any path forward for AI-generated code in open source projects.
+The only viable solution I can imagine is that all AI-generated code contributions in open source projects is considered public domain and commented appropriately.
+Otherwise I don't see a sensible path forward for AI-generated code in open source projects.